AmolKumarGupta/Websnapper/README.md

 npm install
 ```

+[Install FFmpeg](https://ffmpeg.org/download.html) which is used by `php-ffmpeg/php-ffmpeg` for creating thumbnails etc

 copy `.env.example` to `.env` and setup your database.
 if APP_KEY is not preset then generate it
 ```